-Job Submission uses the Process Submission Control (GJAPCTL) page to run reports and processes.
-You can optionally use the Saved Output Review (GJIREVO) page to view, save, and print these reports and processes without exiting to the operating system.
+Job Submission uses the Process Submission Control Form (GJAPCTL) to run reports and processes.
+You can optionally use the Saved Output Review Form (GJIREVO) to view, save, and print these reports and processes without exiting to the operating system.

 Running reports and processes